Robert Saundby: Retirement

 Saundby devoted much of his retirement to his role as Vice-Chairman, Council of Territorial and Auxiliary Forces Association, for which he was appointed a Knight Commander of the Order of the Bath.

 Saundby was the chair of the council of Royal Air Forces Association (as well as life vice-president), president of the Royal British Legion (metropolitan area) and in 1960 was appointed deputy-lieutenant for Berkshire.
 Fly-fishing was a great passion and Saundby also became the president of the Piscatorial Society, editing their centenary publication The Book of the Piscatorial Society 1836–1936.

-Saundby was also a keen lepidopterist and a Fellow of the Royal Entomological Society.
+Saundby was also a keen lepidopterist, and in 1950, he was elected a Fellow of the Royal Entomological Society.
 In retirement at Oxleas House in Burghclere, Hampshire, he made light-trap records in his garden and entomologized the woods of West Berkshire.
 His work in this field saw him record 44 species of butterfly and 501 larger moths.
 His collection was described as "a model of good arrangement and documentation", and was presented to the Natural History Museum in London.

 Saundby had many hobbies, and wrote several books on differing subjects including his role in the RAF during the war (Air Bombardment, The Story of its Development, How the Bomber and the Missile Brought the Third Dimension to Warfare) and Steam Engines (Early British Steam 1825–1925: The First 100 Years).

 Saundby died on 26 September 1971 at Edgecombe Nursing Home, Hamstead Marshall in Berkshire.
 His ashes were scattered by the River Avon at Netheravon.